department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/textarea.md

 Refer to the overall [form guidance]({{ site.baseurl }}/components/form#hint-text) for hint text examples and usage.

+## Examples - v3

+### Default

+{% include storybook-preview.html height="260px" story="uswds-va-textarea--default" link_text="va-textarea v3 default with additional variations" %}

 ## Usage

+<a class="vads-c-action-link--blue" href="https://designsystem.digital.gov/components/text-input/">Refer to the U.S. Web Design System for usage guidance</a>

 ### When to use textarea

-- If you can’t reasonably predict a user's answer to a prompt and there might be wide variability in users’ answers.
-- When users want to be able to paste in a response.
-- When using another type of input will make answering more difficult.
+### Additional guidance for VA

-### When to consider something else
+#### When to consider something else

-- When a short, single line of text is expected and sufficient.
+- **Predictable text.** When a short, single line of text is expected and sufficient.
-- When users are choosing from a specific set of options.

-### How to use

-- Only show error validation messages or stylings after a user has interacted with a particular field.

 ### Behavior